dragonfxr/waitManagementSys_React/README.md

 Note: The swagger library is not suitable for Django 4. x and django-restframework>=3.11, so we need to configure as follows:
 Django              3.1
 djangorestframework 3.12.0

-We also need to install a library
-`pip install drf-yasg2`

-`pip install drf-writable-nested`

-`pip install django-filter`

 If there is something wrong like this:

 `no such column: xxxx`